uzongoka/pulse-sms-issues/README.md

 # Messenger Issue Tracker and Road Map

+**This is not a support section**, if you need support or have a question about the app then please send me an email instead.
+My email is in the `Help and Feedback` section of the Android App.

-This repo will be used for tracking issues and act as a roadmap across all of Messenger's platforms:
+This repo will be used for tracking issues and act as a roadmap across all of Pulse's platforms:

 1. Android App
 2. Backend Server
 3. Web Client
-4. Chrome App
+4. Chrome App/Extension

 and any that may be added in the future (iOS, Mac, Windows, etc?).